 3.1.
 Cosmic time

 to anthropology.
 For my part, I am convinced that anthropology is in need of all sciences, and is doomed to sterility if an important segment is neglected.
 In particular the development of anthropology within the context of the philosophy of the

-recalls that Dooyeweerd did not finish his anthropological work because he did not see a solution to the problem
+Verburg recalls that Dooyeweerd did not finish his anthropological work because he did not see a solution

-of evolution.
+to the problem of evolution.
 Evidently, Dooyeweerd attributed the study of evolution a key position.
-With a few exceptions
+With

 Contrary to his intention, Dooyeweerd's careful and deliberate reaction to Jan Lever's epoch-making work